Office of the Vice President for

 - To ensure compliance with government legislation

-The Director, HR/AA and Compensation Consultant are responsible for preparing and updating job descriptions for all benefits-eligible staff jobs using a uniform format.
+The Director and Compensation Consultant are responsible for preparing and updating job descriptions for all benefits-eligible staff jobs using a uniform format.
 The job description format may be revised from time to time to better meet the needs of the university and conform to changing legal requirements.

 Positions that involve substantially the same kind of work, equivalent levels of complexity and responsibility, and require comparable knowledge and experience will be grouped together into the same pay grade.

-A request to establish a new staff position shall be submitted to the Director, HR/AA by the unit supervisor via a Job Analysis Questionnaire (JAQ), through the appropriate cabinet level supervisor.
-All new positions must have Budget Committee approval before forwarding to Human Resources.
+A request to establish a new staff position shall be submitted to the Director by the unit supervisor via a Job Analysis Questionnaire (JAQ), through the appropriate cabinet level supervisor.
+All new positions must have Executive Committee approval before forwarding to Human Resources.
 (Note: Normally new positions are only considered during the budget process each fiscal year.)

-The Director, HR/AA will forward the JAQ to the Compensation Consultant for evaluation.
-The Director, HR/AA and the Compensation Consultant will reach consensus before returning to unit supervisor.
+The Director will forward the JAQ to the Compensation Consultant for evaluation.
+The Director and the Compensation Consultant will reach consensus before returning to unit supervisor.

 Significant changes in the duties and level or responsibility of a position may indicate the need for a change in job title and/or pay grade level.
 The position to be reclassified may be filled or vacant.

 If a unit supervisor deems a re-evaluation is warranted, the unit supervisor will discuss the job description re-evaluation with his/her cabinet level supervisor for approval/disapproval.
 For a change in duties or requirements to merit re-evaluation, it should meet the following criteria:

 - it is a permanent change in duties–not a special project or short-term assignment;